Christine-N-Mwaura/Pizza-Eat/README.md

 #### {This application is a pizza site for a fictitious pizza restaurant called Pizza-Eat.
 It is to help Pizza Eat customers order pizza online.}, {Created on: 29/07/2019}
 #### By **{Christine Njeri}**
 ## Description
 {The site allows the user to make a pizza order and have it delivered to their location.
 The customer can also view the company's history in the about us section.
-Finally one can contact the company via the contact details on the contacts page and leave some feedback.You can view the site via this link.}
+Finally one can contact the company via the contact details on the contacts page and leave some feedback.You can view the site via this link https://christine-n-mwaura.github.io/Pizza-Eat/.}
 ## Setup/Installation Requirements
-* click this link to view the site.
+* click this link https://christine-n-mwaura.github.io/Pizza-Eat/ to view the site.
 * the site has buttons and navigation bars that allows one to easily navigate the site.
 * one can also clone or download the site's code from https://github.com/Christine-N-Mwaura/Pizza-Eat
 * then view it from a local computer using any preferred text editor